Oasisamerica: Geography

-The term "Oasisamerica" is derived from a combination of the terms "oasis" and "America".
-It refers to a wild land dominated by the Rocky Mountains and the Sierra Madre Occidental.
-To the east and west of these enormous mountain ranges stretch the grand arid plains of the Sonora, Chihuahua, and Arizona Deserts.
+The term Oasisamerica combines "oasis" and "America".
+It refers to the land dominated by the Rocky Mountains and the Sierra Madre Occidental.
+To the east and west of these mountain ranges stretch the arid plains of the Sonora, Chihuahua, and Arizona Deserts.
 At its height, Oasisamerica covered part of the present-day Mexican states of Chihuahua, Sonora and Baja California, as well as the U.S. states of Arizona, Utah, New Mexico, Colorado, Nevada, and California.

-Despite being a basically dry land, Oasisamerica contains several bodies of water like rivers: Yaqui, Rio Grande, Colorado, Conchos and Gila Rivers.
+Despite being a dry land, Oasisamerica contains several bodies of water like rivers: Yaqui, Rio Grande, Colorado, Conchos and Gila Rivers.
 The presence of these rivers (and even some lakes that have since been swallowed by the desert), combined with a climate that was much milder than eastern Aridoamerica, allowed the development of agricultural techniques that were imported from Mesoamerica.